codyngpriest/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 1. Search and replace
 This is a function that replaces all occurrences of an element by another in a new list.

+2. Unique addition
+This is a function that adds all unique integers in a list (only once for each integer).